Manage administrator accounts

 Introduction

-Managing administrator accounts in Primo allows you to create default administrator accounts (sessions) on the devices in your fleet.
+Administrator account management in Primo allows you to create default administrator accounts (sessions) on your fleet's devices.

-Once enabled, this feature allows you to create administrator accounts globally or granularly across your entire fleet, depending on your teams and your profiles.
+Once activated, this feature enables you to create administrator accounts globally or granularly across your entire fleet, based on your teams and your profiles.

 ➡️ An administrator session is created on the computer with the chosen name

-➡️ The password is stored in the panel of the devices concerned
+➡️ The password is stored in the panel of the affected devices

-Coming soon: the ability to reduce user privileges and facilitate privilege escalation (giving temporary administrator access).
+Coming soon: the ability to reduce user privileges and facilitate privilege escalation (granting temporary administrator access).

-1. Set the username (session name) for the account to be created
+1. Define the username (session name) for the account to be created

 1. Set the account password